Enter inquiry here for quick access to forms and information.

 - Elkhart County Health Department issues and posts an Unfit for Human Habitation order.

-- Property may be demolished or decontaminated with a Certificate of Decontamination issued by a qualified inspector.
+- Property may be demolished or decontaminated with a Certificate of Decontamination and cleanup report issued by a qualified inspector.

 Items of Interest:

 - DO NOT enter the home once it has been identified as a lab.
-Contact the Health Department or a qualified inspector first.
+Contact the Health Department first.

 - Even one "Cook" (or process of making Meth) will render a property contaminated.